-# Setting Up Form Widgets
+# Setting Up Widgets in Attributes Form

 QGIS widget Description

-Preview in Mergin Maps Input
+Preview in Mergin Maps mobile app

 # Multiline text